emalfiza/temple-library/README.md

 ---

 MongoDB Atlas was recommended by Code Institute.

 MongoDB was the perfect choice for this project.

 The Mongo DB documentation and Code Institute tutorials were very helpful.
 MongoDB data creation was the first step for this App.

+As of a good and standrad practice the collection name on database better singular that's why I opted for single collection name.

 ## Features